 - The projects selected will demonstrate a coordinated approach to improving health and addressing health inequalities in local communities through creating conditions for better health

-- Five proposals will be picked in the summer of 2020 to receive £100,000 per year for a three-year programme.
+- Five proposals will be picked to receive £100,000 per year for a three-year programme

-- This programme is now open.
-To find out more and apply, visit the programme page on the Local Government Association website.
+- This programme is now closed for applications and a decision has been made to pause the programme due to the impact of COVID-19.
+To find out more about the programme, visit the programme page on the Local Government Association website.

 People’s health is strongly determined by the social, economic, commercial and environmental conditions in which they live, known as the ‘wider determinants’ of health.
 The way these determinants relate to each other can influence the health and wellbeing of the population in a particular place.